‘Resident Evil: The Final Chapter’ After-Credits Scene: There May Be A Huge Bombshell Hidden At The End Of The Final ‘Resident Evil’

 So those wondering if there’s an after-credits scene in Resident Evil: The Final Chapter should remember to stay in their seats for a few minutes.

-[Featured Image by Capcom Entertaiment]
+[Featured Image by Capcom Entertainment]